 Responses from the 47 items were used to compute the MHQ, which represents an overall score of mental health and well-being.
 The MHQ originally ranged from -100 to +200, however, the lower limit was recently expanded to -166 to improve the distribution of scores that previously demonstrated a floor effect at the lower bound.
 Scores on the MHQ can be classified into six levels of functioning, with negative scores indicating clinical risk and positive scores representing normal range: Clinical (≤-50), At Risk (-50 to <0), Enduring (0 to <50), Managing (50 to <100), Succeeding (100 to <150) and Thriving (150 to 200).
 To compute the overall score, individual item responses were weighted to reflect the nonlinearity of risk associated with increases in symptom severity, as well as the differential risk associated with different symptoms (e.g., suicidal thoughts vs irritability).

-In addition to the overall MHQ score, scores for six broad subcategories of mental health and wellbeing were computed: Core Cognition, Adaptability and Resilience, Mood and Outlook, Drive and Motivation, Social Self, and Mind-Body Connection (see Table 1).
+In addition to the overall MHQ score, scores for six broad subcategories of mental health and well-being were computed: Core Cognition, Adaptability and Resilience, Mood and Outlook, Drive and Motivation, Social Self, and Mind-Body Connection (see Table 1).
 Subcategory scores ranged from -100 to +200, and were computed by a weighted average of scores from 10 to 24 relevant symptom items based on a review of cognitive and brain functioning models [46].

 The MHQ has demonstrated high sample reliability when four randomly selected and demographically similar samples were compared on response distributions, and resulting MHQ distribution [47].
 Internal consistency was demonstrated with conceptually similar items having higher correlations than unsimilar items.
 A subset of participants which took the MHQ twice at least 3 days apart showed strong test-retest reliability as evidenced by a correlation of r = 0.84.
 Validity was assessed by asking a subset of participants additional questions concerning days missed from work and normal activities in the past month due to problems with their physical or mental health.
 Those who were reporting being employed and scored an overall MHQ between 175 to 200 missed on average 0.2 days of work in the past month, while adults who reporting being employed and who scored between -75 to -100 missed an average of 9.3 days of work.